tonethar/IGME-430-Spring-2021/core-skills/5-first-node-web-server.md

 - Check the console to be sure that the app is running on port 3000
 - Head to `http://localhost:3000` - this will send a web page request to a local server running on port 3000
 - Our default web page should now load and display in the browser window
+- When you make chnages to the code, you will need to restart the server to see them.
+Press the **control-c** key to kill node, and then type `npm start` to restart the server

 <hr>